-- Demonstrate the business or organisation is monitoring environmental performance.
+- Demonstrate the business or organization is monitoring environmental performance.

-- Conduct a periodical evaluation of compliance and confirm the business or organisation is operating in line with all legislation.
+- Conduct a periodical evaluation of compliance and confirm the business or organization is operating in line with all legislation.

-- Demonstrate and document regular internal audits of management system to review performance.
+- Demonstrate and document regular internal audits of the management system to review performance.

 - Hold periodic management reviews and reporting by ISO representative to the leadership team.